 Congratulations!
 You’ve now configured SolarWinds NPM to integrate with PagerDuty.
 Please contact firstname.lastname@example.org with any questions or issues.

 In order to tie SolarWinds NPM to multiple PagerDuty services, you will repeat all of the steps of this guide.
-The only things that you will do differently are that you will create multiple services within PagerDuty, download the new actions and use those for your alert within SolarWinds NPM.
+The only things that you will do differently are that you will create multiple services within PagerDuty, download the new actions and vbscripts for each, and use those for your alerts within SolarWinds NPM.